MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/respond-machine-alerts.md

 In addition to containing an attack by stopping malicious processes, you can also lock down a device and prevent subsequent attempts of potentially malicious programs from running.

 >[!IMPORTANT]
-> - This action is available for devices on Windows 10, version  1709 or later, Windows 11, and Windows Server 2016.
+> - This action is available for devices on Windows 10, version 1709 or later, Windows 11, and Windows Server 2019 or later.
 > - This feature is available if your organization uses Microsoft Defender Antivirus.
 > - This action needs to meet the Windows Defender Application Control code integrity policy formats and signing requirements.
 For more information, see [Code integrity policy formats and signing](/windows/security/threat-protection/windows-defender-application-control/use-code-signing-to-simplify-application-control-for-classic-windows-applications)).